talentprotocol/creator-score-miniapp/planning/architecture.md

 - **Navigation:** Mobile-first with a fixed top header and bottom navigation bar.
 - **Modals:** All secondary flows (menus, about, eligibility, score breakdown, profile overlays, etc.) are implemented as draggable bottom sheets on mobile, always featuring a small horizontal drag handle at the top center.
 On desktop, these become side sheets or modal dialogs.
-- **Color System:** We use a minimal, neutral palette with a single accent color, applied sparingly and strategically for clarity and focus.
+- **Color System:** We use a minimal, neutral palette with a single vibrant accent color, applied sparingly and strategically for clarity and focus.
 - **Typographic Hierarchy:** Typography follows a clear, documented scale for all text elements, ensuring visual consistency and fast building.
 - **Modals:** All modals are draggable bottom sheets on mobile, with a visual drag handle.
 On desktop, they become side sheets or dialogs.
 - **Mobile:** The mobile experience is the primary focus, with all layouts and interactions optimized for touch and small screens.